 What we eat and drink plays a major role on our stress levels, our hormones and on our gut health.

-Foods creating a positive impact on mental health
+Foods with a positive impact on mental health

 Low or sub-optimal levels of key nutrients play a role in mental health symptoms and here are a few you need to make sure are in your diet or you gain via supplements.

-Omega 3 – with the active form found mostly in oily fish and marine algae, Omega 3 is classified as an essential nutrient – this means that it cannot be produced by the body and must come from diet or supplementation.
-Omega 3 may help with the production and availability of serotonin.6 Dietary deficiencies of Omega 3 are associated with increased risk of developing mental health issues including depression.
+With the active form found mostly in oily fish and marine algae, Omega 3 is classified as an essential nutrient – this means that it cannot be produced by the body and must come from diet or supplementation.
+Omega 3 may help with the production and availability of serotonin.
+Dietary deficiencies of Omega 3 are associated with increased risk of developing mental health issues including depression.

-Selenium – Selenium is a trace element that is important for thyroid hormone synthesis and metabolism.
-It is a potent antioxidant which can have a positive effect on your mood and cognition.8 Brazil nuts are very high in Selenium, however could cause selenium toxicity if consumed regularly.
+Selenium is a trace element that is important for thyroid hormone synthesis and metabolism.
+It is a potent antioxidant which can have a positive effect on your mood and cognition.
+Brazil nuts are very high in Selenium, however could cause selenium toxicity if consumed regularly.

-Zinc – this essential mineral is involved in many brain chemistry reactions.
+This essential mineral is involved in many brain chemistry reactions.
 We need Zinc to regulate the storage and release of neurotransmitters such as GABA, serotonin and dopamine.
-Low levels of zinc have been linked to anxiety and depression.8
+Low levels of zinc have been linked to anxiety and depression.

-Vitamin D – known as the ‘Sunshine Hormone’, most Vitamin D is sourced from sunlight which converts it into its active form.
-More than half the population do not have optimal levels of Vitamin D and Public Health England recommend all adults supplement with Vitamin D. Low Vitamin D is associated with depression9, although the evidence is not strong enough for Vitamin D supplements in prevention of depression.
+Known as the ‘Sunshine Hormone’, most Vitamin D is sourced from sunlight which converts it into its active form.
+More than half the population do not have optimal levels of Vitamin D and Public Health England recommend all adults take a Vitamin D supplement.
+Low Vitamin D is associated with depression, although the evidence is not strong enough for Vitamin D supplements in prevention of depression.